Supporting Families Affected by SMA

 Current Funding / Pledges

-SMA Support UK works throughout England, Wales, Scotland and Northern Ireland delivering our services to all those who request them .
-We have one office with four full time and seven part time staff.
+SMA Support UK works throughout England, Wales, Scotland and Northern Ireland delivering our services to all those who request them.
+Social events are delivered in accessible venues around the UK.

 Beneficiaries of the project include: babies and children with SMA, families of those affected by SMA, adults living with SMA, bereaved families and healthcare professionals .
 We estimate this project will support 2,000 people living with Spinal Muscular Atrophy.